medic/medic-docs/configuration/contact-summary.md

 ## Inputs

-There are two variables available to you to inspect to generate the summary information:
+There are several variables available to you to inspect to generate the summary information:

 - `contact` which is the currently selected contact.
 This has minimal stubs for the `contact.parent`, so if you want to refer to a property on the parent use `lineage` below.
 - `reports` which is an array of reports for the contact.